antongollbo123/spotify_project/README.md

 # spotify_project
-Two projects related to Spotify:
+Two small projects related to Spotify:

 Project 1 - Done in course "Statistical Machine Learning", in winter of 2020/2021: